-The University also prohibits intoxication by students of any age on campus.
+The University also prohibits alcohol intoxication by students of any age.
 A student is determined to be intoxicated by instrumentation (e.g., AlcoSensor, blood test, breathalyzer) or by behavioral or physical manifestations, or failure of field sobriety tests.
 Any student under the age of 21 with a blood alcohol level of 0.02% or higher will be considered intoxicated.
 Intoxicated students may be transported for appropriate medical treatment or arrested by police.

 Possible sanctions for violating UMW’s alcohol and drug policies include online substance

 education, educational papers, community restitution, disciplinary probation, and suspension or expulsion from the residence halls or the university.

 Under the University’s “Safe Sammy” Policy, if a student who is intoxicated from the overuse of alcohol seeks help from a University official such as an RA or a police officer, they generally will not be charged with a conduct violation and will not be sanctioned.
 Similarly, if a student actively seeks help for another student who is intoxicated from the overuse of alcohol, neither student generally will be charged with a conduct violation and neither student will be sanctioned.
 The student(s) seeking assistance must stay with that student needing assistance until help arrives.
 For more information, including about situations in which the policy may not apply, see “Safe Sammy Policy.”